andylehti/Metovian/README.md

 - Cultivate Pure Reason and Higher Intellect (Nous) – Advanced cognitive faculties, including theoretical speculation and high-level reasoning, are prioritized.
 - Promote Deep Reading and Allegorical Interpretation (Hyponoia) – The system trains students to extract deeper meanings and engage with texts on multiple interpretive levels.
 - Examine Persuasion Science and Social Epistemology (Endoxa & Doxa) – Understanding belief formation, public discourse, and the influence of commonly accepted knowledge is emphasized

+# Critical Concerns

+ChatGPT's deep research feature was utilized to analyze the U.S. Education System, and its findings returned expected results.
+It was tasked with assessing the Modern Equivalents of Ancient Greek educational concepts, methods, and terminology. (e.g):

+- Logos – Rational discourse, reason, and argumentation; critical inquiry
+- Dianoia – Discursive reasoning, logical thinking; logical reasoning
+- Noesis – Intuitive intellect, direct insight; abstract / divergent thinking
+- Episteme – Systematic knowledge, understanding; scientific method
+- Phronesis – Practical wisdom, applied intelligence, practical reasoning
+- Sophia – Theoretical and philosophical exploration; theoretical inquiry

+It evaluated the U.S. education system, assigning a score of 3 if it excelled in teaching a specific skill or producing students proficient in any of the 96 identified concepts, and a score of 0 if it was the worst or deliberately ineffective.
+Only five of the 96 concepts were considered undesirable.
+The findings showed that the U.S. education system does not develop proficiency in 46 of the 96 essential skills, methods, behaviors, or concepts.
+Among the remaining concepts:

+- 32 were taught at a level that gave students some awareness, knowledge, or understanding.
+- 13 were developed to a sufficient level of understanding.
+- 5 were developed at levels of complete mastery.

+# The Five Developed Skills/Behaviors/Methods/Concepts

+1. Alogos (Irrational students) – A system that discourages logical reasoning, prioritizing rote memorization over critical thinking, or enforcing unquestioned authority can produce students who do not engage in logical analysis.
+2. Agnoia (Ignorant students) – A system that withholds information, discourages inquiry, or promotes passive learning without encouraging deeper understanding can result in students who remain unaware of essential knowledge.
+3. Echthra logou (Hostile to reason) – A system that frames critical thinking as unnecessary, controversial, or dangerous, or one that fosters emotional responses over logical debate, can develop students who resist discourse and structured reasoning.
+4. Apoideia (Uneducated students) – A system that lacks rigor, does not cultivate intellectual discipline, or devalues education as a whole can produce students who lack formal learning and refinement of thought.
+5. Mneme (Memory-driven students) – A system that overemphasizes memorization without comprehension, creativity, or application can create students who recall information but struggle to apply or analyze it.